 Christmas Card List

-Make a list of all the people you would like to send Christmas cards to this Christmas.
-Next, to each person’s name give them a classification:
+Challenge: Make a list of all the people you would like to send Christmas cards to this Christmas and then classify each one.

-The first thing you need to do is make a list of everyone you would love to send a card to using the Christmas Card List form (found in the forms section).
+The first thing you need to do is make a list of everyone you would love to send a card to using the Christmas Card List form or on a sheet of paper.
 On this list include your roommate from college, sorority sisters, high school friends, etc. – you know, all those people who you meant to keep in touch with throughout the year!
 Next, give each person a classification according to the following classifications:

 A = must send a Christmas card

-B = want to send a Christmas card
+B = want to give a Christmas card (non-mailing cards)

 D = will send a Christmas card if I can